kaixih/kaixih.github.io/_posts/2021-01-15-horovod-comm.md

 standard distributed techniques provided by Tensorflow.
 The official document has already shown that only a couple of steps can allow users to enjoy the simplicity of training models at scale.
-This post, by contrast, focuses on explaining what happens over the model parameters and their gradients during training with TF + Horovod.
+This post, by contrast, focuses on explaining what happens to the model parameters and their gradients during training with TF + Horovod.

 ## A Simple Example